-• Square-root: replication of an object i is proportional to the square root of its query probability $q_i$ .
-The reason for the square-root distribution is discussed in Section 5.
+• Square-root: replication of an object i is proportional to the square root of its query probability q_i .
+The reason for this distribution is discussed in [8] and reviewed in Section 5.

+Square-root :

-$$Square-root: r_i \propto \sqrt{q_i}$$ (7)
+$$r_i \propto \sqrt{q_i}$$

+(7)

 A simulation, in the static case, is determined by the combination of query distribution and replication distribution.
-When the replication strategy is uniform, the query distribution is irrelevant (since all objects are replicated the same amount, the search times are equivalent).
-When the query distribution is uniform, all three replication strategies are equivalent.
-Thus, there are only three relevant combinations of query distribution and replication distributions: uniform/uniform, Zipf-like/proportional, and Zipf-like/square-root.
+When the replication is uniform, the query distribution is irrelevant (since all objects are replicated by the same amount, the search times are equivalent).
+When the query distribution is uniform, all three replication distributions are equivalent.
+Thus, there are only three relevant combinations of query distribution and replication distribution: uniform/uniform, Zipf-like/proportional, and Zipf-like/square-root.